MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-setup-jobs.md

 When the **Apply Usage Link** check box is selected, and the job planning line type is **Billable**, the Financial creates a job planning line of type **Budget** after you post the journal line.

 > [!NOTE]
 >   If the **Apply Usage Link** check box on the job card is selected, and the **Line Type** field on the job journal line is blank, then new job planning lines of line type **Budget** are created when you post job journal lines.
 If the **Apply Usage Link** check box on the job card is not selected, and the **Line Type** field on the job journal line is blank, then no job planning lines are created when you post job journal lines.
-For more information, see [How to: Record Usage for Jobs](projects-how-record-job-usage.md).
+For more information, see [Record Usage for Jobs](projects-how-record-job-usage.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Jobs Setup**, and then choose the related link.
 2. Select or deselect the **Apply Usage Link** check box.